spsandwichman/consolitaire/README.md

 This project uses the console graphics library [illwill](https://github.com/johnnovak/illwill/), which I have included in the project.

 # usage
-You can select a binary from releases, or build from source.
 To build, make sure you have [Nim](https://nim-lang.org/) installed.
 After, simply run `make` in the project directory, or `make run` to compile and run directly.